stackbone.rag

 Parse, chunk, embed, store and retrieve documents on top of the agent's own Postgres.
-The RAG schema lives in the same database as client.database and shares the same connection pool, so an ingest and a write to your own tables can happen inside one transaction.
+The RAG schema lives in the same database as stackbone.database and shares the same connection pool, so an ingest and a write to your own tables can happen inside one transaction.
+You reach it through the ambient stackbone client — the same handle on every surface, from an agent tool or a durable workflow step.

 Mental model

-client.rag is a thin façade over four canonical tables — stackbone_rag_collections, stackbone_rag_documents, stackbone_rag_chunks and stackbone_rag_jobs — that the CLI installs into your agent's Postgres alongside the rest of your schema.
+stackbone.rag is a thin façade over four canonical tables — rag_collections, rag_documents, rag_chunks and rag_jobs, in the managed stackbone_platform schema — that Stackbone provisions in your agent's Postgres for you.
 Three properties follow from this and shape the rest of the page:

 • One database.
-The tables live in the agent's Postgres (STACKBONE_POSTGRES_URL).
+The tables live in the agent's Postgres (DATABASE_URL), in the stackbone_platform schema, next to your own tables.
 There is no separate "RAG store".

-• One pool. client.rag reuses the pool that client.database builds, so a single agent that touches both surfaces opens exactly one pool and can wrap RAG operations and creator-owned writes in the same client.database.transaction(...) callback.
+• One pool. stackbone.rag reuses the pool that stackbone.database builds, so an agent that touches both surfaces opens exactly one pool and can wrap RAG operations and your own writes in the same stackbone.database.transaction(...) callback.

-Embeddings are computed inside the agent process via the same OpenRouter client client.ai already uses.
-The default model is openai/text-embedding-3-small (1536 dims), frozen by ADR 2026-05-10-rag-consolidation-on-client-database.
+Embeddings are computed inside the agent process through the same OpenRouter-compatible endpoint that stackbone.ai uses.
+The default model is openai/text-embedding-3-small (1536 dims), frozen for schema stability — the dimensionality is part of the canonical schema, so changing it would mean re-ingesting everything.

 Setup